-BUNGALOW S BUNGALOW S SUBDISTRICT STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIREMENTS Build-to Line ( distance from Property Line) (1) (1) - Build-to line is defined as the line at which construction of a Broadway Fron tage 0 Ft. Α N/S Avenue 20 Ft. В A build-to line runs parallel to, and is measured from, street front E/W Street (2) 30 Ft. С property lines and is established to Set Back (Distance from Property Line) create an even building facade line on a street.
+BUNGALOW SUBDISTRICT BUNGALOW SUBDISTRICT STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIRMENTS Build-to line (distance from Property Line) (1) 1 - Build-to line is defined as the line at which construction of a Broadway Frontage 0 Ft.
+A building facade is to occur on a lot.
+N/S Avenue 20 Ft.
+B A build-to line runs parallel to, and is measured from, street front E/W Street (2) 20 Ft.
+C property lines and is established to Set Back (Distance from Property Line) create an even building facade line on a street.
 Build-to line applies to Side Yard 15 Ft.
-D street frontage only (both primary Rear Yard 10 Ft.
-E and secondary streets at corner lots) and only applies when new Alley 10 Ft.
+D street frontage only (both primary Rear Yard 0 Ft.
+E and secondary streets at corner lots) and only applies when new Alley 0 Ft.
 F building footprint exceeds 25% of the site area.
-Where applicable, 75% of new building frontage must be located at or near the build-to line.
-(2) - Or prevailing setback The state of the s
+Where app 75% of new building from be located at or near the build-to line.
+2 - Or prevailing setback.